Friday, August 23, 2013

 John: "How do turtles do it?"

 Dick: "I'll show you.
-Hand me your grapefruit halves."
+Hand me your grapefruit."

 Wednesday, March 13, 2013